 Concentration of Credit Risk.
 The City's Board places no limit on the amount that the City may invest in any one issuer.
-More than 5 percent of the City's investments are in Federal Home Loan Bank securities.
-This investment is 10% of the City's total investments.
+More than 5 percent of the City's investments are in Federal Home Loan Bank securities and Urban County Bonds.
+These investments are 14.4% and 34.1%, respectively, of the City's total investments.